kumarabhirup/twitter-reply-bot/README.md

 - Add your own memes with updated id (increment it by 1 and maintain the sequence), you may also add Image/Video URLs, tweet text, and target usernames (use `*` to target all target User IDs).
 Keep `isSent` to `false` when adding a new meme else it won't be tweeted.

-- Run the below command and keep it running
+- Run the below commands to start the bot.

 ```
+npm i
 node index.js
 ```